Vishvanath-Patil/Kubernetes/Deployment-Rollback.md

 # Deployment & Rollback

-## The following air typical use cases of deployments.-
+## The following are typical use cases of deployments.-

 1. Create a deployment to rule out a replica set The replica set creates pod in the background.
 Check the status of the rollout to see if it succeed or not.